akhealth/EIS-Modernization/technical-prototyping.md

 - **Refine infrastructure** | Technical prototyping creates opportunities to improve and refine our infrastructure.
 - **Be transparent** | By working in the open on our prototypes, we increase visibility for all our stakeholders and the larger Alaska community.

+## What we prototype

+Tehnical prototypes should address risks identified by the product team.
+The approach to using technical prototypes borrows heavily from the idea of a [code spike](http://agiledictionary.com/209/spike/) in agile software development.
+Code spikes are not meant to produce production ready code, and should be designed to leverage the simplest possible solution to identify solitutions to an outstanding question or potential risk.
+Technical prototypes. like code spikes, should help give the product team clarity on the level of efforts required to address risks that have been identified in the planning process.

 ## Prototyping infrastructure

-Through the process of standing up an initial technical prototype for the first product increment, we worked through a variety of initial challenges.
+Through pur initial prototypes efforts, we worked through a variety of initial challenges.
 Having done so, we are now positioned to more easily and quickly prove out technical questions.
 We can now take advantage of...

 - **Security plans** - Agreement with state security teams about the applicable security requirements (should connect to documentation of that agreement)
 - **Tailored IT standards** - (Is this similar to the security plans above; should connect to documentation)